coltonbooth/CoreChainDB/docs/root/source/installation/node-setup/production-node/reverse-proxy-notes.md

 ## Enforcing a Max Transaction Size

-The BigchainDB HTTP API has several endpoints, but only one of them, the `POST /transactions` endpoint, expects a non-empty HTTP request body: the transaction being submitted by the user.
+The corechaindb HTTP API has several endpoints, but only one of them, the `POST /transactions` endpoint, expects a non-empty HTTP request body: the transaction being submitted by the user.